Cite this

 We solve this problem using projected ascent, which consists of applying the following updates:

-\[\begin{aligned} \mathbf{p}_{\mathrm{X}}^{k+1} = \text{proj}(\mathbf{p}_{\mathrm{X}}^{k} + \lambda \nabla_{\mathbf{p}_{\mathrm{X}}} I(\mathrm{X}, \mathrm{Y})) \end{aligned}\]
+\[\begin{aligned} \mathbf{p}_{\mathrm{X}}^{k+1} = \text{proj}(\mathbf{p}_{\mathrm{X}}^{k} + \lambda \nabla_{\mathbf{p}_{\mathrm{X}}} I(\mathrm{X}; \mathrm{Y})) \end{aligned}\]

-Where \(\mathbf{p}_{\mathrm{X}}\) is a vector of probabilities for each state in \(\mathcal{X}\).
+where \(\mathbf{p}_{\mathrm{X}}\) is a vector of probabilities for each state in \(\mathcal{X}\).

-The projection operator \(\text{proj}(\cdot)\) enforces the constraints that the probabilities need to be positive and sum to 1.
-This is done by taking the element-wise maximum of \(\mathbf{p}_{\mathrm{X}}\) and \(\mathbf{0}\) (a vector of all \(0\)s), and then adding enough to each element such that they sum to one.
+The projection operator \(\text{proj}(\cdot)\) approximately enforces the constraints that the probabilities need to be positive and sum to 1.
+For a sufficiently small step size \(\lambda\), this can be done by taking the element-wise maximum of \(\mathbf{p}_{\mathrm{X}}\) and \(\mathbf{0}\) (a vector of all \(0\)s), and then adding enough to each element such that they sum to one.
 Mathematically:

 \[\begin{aligned} \mathbf{p}_{\mathrm{X}} &= \max(\mathbf{p}_{\mathrm{X}}, \mathbf{0}) \\ \mathbf{p}_{\mathrm{X}} &= \mathbf{p}_{\mathrm{X}} + \frac{1 - \sum_{i=1}^{N} p_i}{N} \end{aligned}\]

-Where \(N\) is the number of elements in \(\mathbf{p}_{\mathrm{X}}\) and \(p_i\) is the \(i\)th entry of \(\mathbf{p}_{\mathrm{X}}\).
+where \(N\) is the number of elements in \(\mathbf{p}_{\mathrm{X}}\) and \(p_i\) is the \(i\)th entry of \(\mathbf{p}_{\mathrm{X}}\).

 While this heuristic projection step appears to work in practice, we note that there may be better and more theoretically motivated alternatives [10].